Major Planning Cases

 - Jefferson County project web page - You can view public documents related to this case on this page

-- Arapahoe County staff comments - Engineering and Planning staff provided these comments to Jefferson County
+- Arapahoe County staff comments - Engineering and Planning staff provided these comments regarding the applicant's third submittal to Jefferson County

 This is a Jefferson County rezoning case, so any comments or questions should be addressed to Justin Montgomery, the Jefferson County project manager.
 Jefferson County will hold public hearings regarding this project at some point in the future.
 We will update this page when we know the date.